dymensionxyz/dymension-rdk/readme.md

 Dymension RDK, which stands for *RollApp Development Kit* is based on the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) framework, modified and enhanced for building autonomous RollApps (app-specfic-rollups) on top of the [Dymension Hub](https://github.com/dymensionxyz/dymension).

 The RDK provides the following capabilites ***on top*** of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) framework:
-* The RDK is coupled with the [Dymint](https://github.com/dymensionxyz/dymint) client to form RollApp's consensus and networking layer, while ***the Dymension Hub is securing the rollapp***
+* The RDK is coupled with the [Dymint](https://github.com/dymensionxyz/dymint) client to form RollApp's blazing speed consensus and networking layer, while ***the Dymension Hub is securing the rollapp***
 * Custom modules that converts a cosmos based PoS (proof-of-stake) chain to a rollapp
 * wasm and EVM support (based on CosmWasm and Ethermint)